-“Vision will become the lens through which your baby will perceive and learn about the various properties of the world.”
+Your baby’s sight will become the lens through which they will perceive and learn about the various properties of the world.

-Early childhood visual experience does in fact have a long-lasting impact on perception and visual circuitry wired in the brain.
-Might this subtle difference influence whether this baby becomes an artist or a soccer player?
+Early childhood visual experience does have a long-lasting impact on perception and visual circuits wired in the brain.
+Might this subtle difference in a baby’s sight influence whether they’ll become an artist or a soccer player?
 It might!